Maria Butina: Accused Russian Spy Offered Sex For Job In 'Special Interest' Group, New Court Filing Alleges

-Maria Butina, the 29-year-old Russian woman now under arrest in Washington D.C. and charged with acting as a covert Russian agent attempting to influence United States politics, one offered to have sex with someone who wasn’t her then-boyfriend if it would get her a job in a “special interest organization” that may be the National Rifle Association, new court documents filed by the government and posted on Twitter say.
+Maria Butina, the 29-year-old Russian woman now under arrest in Washington, D.C., and charged with acting as a covert Russian agent attempting to influence United States politics, once offered to have sex with someone who wasn’t her then-boyfriend if it would get her a job in a “special interest organization” that may be the National Rifle Association, new court documents filed by the government and posted on Twitter say.

 The Department of Justice allegations against Butina say that she works for Russian government official Alexander Torshin as party of a secret Russian operation to form ties with top Republican and right-wing groups, largely by infiltrating what the documents call “a gun rights organization.”